yanzhen0610/python-simple-http-server/README.md

 This is made for some simple cases.
 For example, mock API.

-default listening on `0.0.0.0:1234`
+The default listening address is `0.0.0.0:1234`, modify the main function to change.

-no extra packages required, just run with `python3 server.py`
+**no extra packages required**, just run with `python3 server.py`

 compatible with python 3.7 and later versions (since the `http.server.ThreadingHTTPServer` only appears after python 3.7)